 You can start reading classics by reading the abridged versions of different classics.
 Abridged versions of classics are condensed versions, and the language in these versions is way easier.
 If you read the abridged version first and then move on to the original version, what happens is that you already know the story.

 So at least in terms of the story, you can understand what’s happening and keep up.
 When it comes to the language, the language becomes less challenging.
 Start by reading easier classics, and then develop your grip.
 As your grip on the language of these classics gets stronger, move on to the harder classics.

 3. Try children’s classics

-Children’s classics are very approachable and a little less intimidating, the writing style and the stories themselves.
-But they are also jampacked with everything that the more intimidating and scary classics also have.
+Children’s classics are approachable and a little less intimidating, the writing style and the stories themselves.
+But they are also jampacked with everything that the more intimidating and scary classics have.
 Also, They have beautiful settings and themes in characters.
 Many children’s classics are also suitable for adults.
 For example, Cloudy With a Chance of Meatballs by Judi Barrett is the best for all ages.

 4. Find your choice